Shellyda/flowcycle-pump/README.md

 The **FlowCycle Pump** is an Arduino-based controller designed to automate precise cyclic timing intervals for laboratory pump operations.
 It was developed as part of a scientific study at the Center for Health Sciences (CCS) at the Federal University of Pernambuco (UFPE), Brazil.

 ### Technical vision
 This project implements a 30-minute cyclic timer that switches a pump on and off at predefined intervals, providing visual feedback on an LCD and LEDs.
-The cycle only starts—or restarts—when the user presses the button, allowing flexible pausing between runs.
+The cycle only starts — or restarts — when the user presses the button, allowing flexible pausing during and between runs.

 ### Scientific Context